Mr. Fantastical

-Mr. Fantastical, a.k.a.
-Harvey B. Fantastical, is the alter-ego of Jason Corman, former guitar player for Arizona rock band Jesus Chrysler Supercar, butcher, and solo-artist.
+Mr. Fantastical, (also known as Harvey B. Fantastical) is the alter-ego of Jason Corman, former guitar player for Arizona rock band Jesus Chrysler Supercar, butcher, and solo-artist.

 History

 Jesus Chrysler Supercar

 Jason Corman's (i.e., Mr. Fantastical's) first major foray into recording and releasing music came after joining Arizona-based band Jesus Chrysler Supercar.
 In 1994, after recently moving to Phoenix from Nebraska, Corman auditioned for a spot on JCS and ultimately joined the group that also included vocalist Mitch Steele, guitarist Jaime Hickerson, bassist Erick Smith, and drummer Matt Collins.
 Described then as a "David Koresh/Weird Al Yankovic look-alike", Corman's band would open for big-named groups such as Radiohead, Korn, the Goo Goo Dolls, and the Deftones. "[F]amous for performing in NASCAR jumpsuits and playing rock heavy on the testosterone," JCS ultimately disbanded at the end of 1999 after what vocalist Mitch Steele described as "having plenty of opportunities and running into too many stumbling blocks."